Wondering what to stuff inside of your dog’s Kong toy? (We have 16 of ’em, so we do a lot of Kong stuffing around here!)

 Finally, pay close attention to this list of human foods that you should NOT include in homemade dog recipes or in your dog’s Kong toy.
 (You’ll also find lots of great human foods that ARE safe for dogs there too.)

 - Smear some peanut butter on a slice of bread.
 Fold up the bread and cram it into the Kong.
 Freeze & serve.

-- Use your finger to line the inside of the Kong with something sticky (like peanut butter or honey) then toss medium-sized dog treats inside — the kind that barely fit inside the hole and are hard to get out.
+- Use your finger to coat the inside of the Kong with something sticky (like peanut butter or honey) then toss medium-sized dog treats inside — the kind that barely fit inside the hole and are hard to get out.

-- Try microwaving the peanut butter or cheese first — this makes it runny and easy to pour into the KONG and leaves very little to waste.
+- Try microwaving some peanut butter or cheese first — this makes it runny and easy to pour into the KONG and leaves very little to waste.
 Then layer with another food item.
 Then freeze.
 The microwaved peanut butter & cheese fills every crack and crevice inside the Kong acting as a glue around the other ingredients making it much more challenging for your dog.

 - For the simplest Kong treat of all, just smear a little peanut butter or honey around the inside of the Kong.
 You’d be surprised how long your dog will work at this simple little treat.